Can you be sacked due to long term sickness from work?

 A person can be considered disabled if he or she has a physical or a mental impairment, which has a substantial and long term effect on the person’s ability to carry on with daily activities.
 This impairment can be expected to last for a year or more.

-As per the act, you as an employer will have to take all required steps to ensure a return to work, which may include looking for suitable duties and alternative roles, as and when possible.
+As per the act, your employer will have to take all required steps to ensure a return to work, which may include looking for suitable duties and alternative roles, as and when possible.

-It is important to ensure that any records of discussions that you have had with your employee suggesting reasonable alternatives and adjustments are maintained.
+It is important to ensure that any records of discussions that you have had with your employer suggesting reasonable alternatives and adjustments are maintained.

-The employment tribunal considers it to be a fair dismissal only if you have followed the appropriate procedure and hence it is suggested to follow the below mentioned steps to consider dismissal on the basis of ill health of an employee:
+The employment tribunal considers it to be a fair dismissal only if your employer has followed the appropriate procedure and the below mentioned steps should be followed if you are dismissed on the basis of ill health:

-- Make sure that the absence has been dealt with in accordance with your absence policy.
+- Make sure that the absence has been dealt with in accordance with the company absence policy.

-- Stay in touch with the employee so you can be informed regarding their condition and their chances of returning back to work.
+- Stay in touch with your employer to keep them informed regarding their condition and their chances of returning back to work.

-In case after following the above guidance, there is no possibility of return to work date, nor any adjustments, you can terminate the employee on the grounds of ill health.
+In case after following the above guidance, there is no possibility of return to work date, nor any adjustments, your employer can terminate your employment on the grounds of ill health.